dotnet/runtime/src/clr/Documentation/project-docs/linux-performance-tracing.md

 symbols for these when it converts its data, but ONLY if the symbols for these native DLLs are present (and are beside the library they are for).

-There is a global command called [dotnet symbols](https://github.com/dotnet/symstore/blob/master/src/dotnet-symbol/README.md#symbol-downloader-dotnet-cli-extension) which does this.
-This tool was mostly desiged to download symbols for debugging, but it works for perfollect as well.
+There is a global command called [dotnet symbol](https://github.com/dotnet/symstore/blob/master/src/dotnet-symbol/README.md#symbol-downloader-dotnet-cli-extension) which does this.
+This tool was mostly desiged to download symbols for debugging, but it works for perfcollect as well.
 There are three steps to getting the symbols

-   1. Install dotnet symbols
+   1. Install dotnet symbol
    2. Download the symbols.
    3. Copy the symbols to the correct place

-To install dotnet symbols issue the command
+To install dotnet symbol issue the command
 ```
      dotnet tool install -g dotnet-symbol
 ```